OzzyD1/react-movie-labs/README.md

 -   Grid
 -   Modal
 -   Alert
+-   Divider

 ### Styling

 -   Updated the colours of the app
--   Changed up and trimmed the styling
 -   Installed the Roboto font

 ### Features

 -   Watchlist
 -   Movie Credits
--   Actor details when you click on them (WIP)
+-   Actor/People details when you click on them in any page
 -   Firebase Authentication (register, sign in and log out)
 -   Error handling (https://blog.appsignal.com/2022/06/15/how-to-handle-errors-in-react.html)
 -   Credits component is responsive